tonsky/AnyBar/README.md

 ## Running multiple instances

 You can run several instances of AnyBar as long as they listen on different ports.
-Use the `ANYBAR_PORT` environment variable to change the port and `open -n` to run several instances:
+Use the `ANYBAR_PORT` environment variable to change the port and `open -na` to run several instances:

 ```sh
 ANYBAR_PORT=1738 open -na AnyBar